xNasuni/xnasuni/README.md

 > <br/>**Linguistics**<br/>
 > I speak **Spanish** and **English** fluently, and my first ever language was **Spanish**. *(im hispanic also pls dont dox me)*<br/>
 > <br/>**Programming**<br/>
-> I sometimes might create decent projects but most of them are private or just random things that are probably only useful to me or like 4 other people in the wrodl that have the same issue as me, my ideal IDE for Minecraft plugins, Minecraft Mods and Java Projects is IntelliJ IDEA, for NodeJS & others I use Visual Studio Code, and for C# and C++ I use Visual Studio.
+> I sometimes might create decent projects but most of them are private or just random things that are probably only useful to me or like 4 other people in the world that have the same issue as me, my ideal IDE for Minecraft plugins, Minecraft Mods and Java Projects is IntelliJ IDEA, for NodeJS & others I use Visual Studio Code, and for C# and C++ I use Visual Studio.
 > ###### in some cases i use vim but we dont talk about vim

 I also make (bad) music 🎵, (bad) 3d model 🧱, (decent) edit videos 📼, (good) creative writing 📒, and (decent) do sound design 🎧 *(but not as good as programming which is my main "talent")*